Arango boots LAFC into Western final in 3-2 win over Galaxy - WHIZ News

 Samuel Grandsir and Dejan Joveljic scored for the Galaxy.

-Bouanga scored the match’s first goal in the 23rd minute when he got the pass from Carlos Vela, outbodied Galaxy midfielder Diego Costa from 6 yards out with a strike into the far right corner of the net.
+Bouanga has three goals in eight games since signing from France Ligue 2 club Saint-Etienne, He scored the match’s first goal in the 23rd minute when he got the pass from Carlos Vela, outbodied Galaxy midfielder Diego Costa from 6 yards out with a strike into the far right corner of the net.

 The goal came at the end of a 19-pass sequence.
 The forward ran near the corner and did a front flip to celebrate the score.